lamhq/tech-notes/software-engineering/software-architecture/microservices/3-splitting-monolith/1-overview.md

 - Ignoring the user interface part of the equation can lead to an overly siloed approach to any architectural restructuring.
 - Sometimes the biggest benefits can come from decomposition of the UI, so ignoring it can be perilous.
 - Decomposition of the UI tends to lag behind decomposition of the backend into microservices.
-- Until the microservices are available, it’s difficult to see the possibilities for UI decomposition; just make sure it doesn’t lag too much.
+- Until the microservices are available, it's difficult to see the possibilities for UI decomposition; just make sure it doesn't lag too much.

 ### Extracting code first